 Developers are really trying to focus on Virtual Reality as much as on non-VR mode.
 Having a pleasant experience is always a top priority, and because of that, some changes had to be made.

-Once the game is top-notch on PC, they will release it on consoles along with the Project Morpheus support, which comes out on Q2 2016.
+Once the game is top-notch on PC, they will release it on consoles along with the Project Morpheus support, which comes out in Q2 2016.

 “ARK: Survival Evolved” Release

-ARK: Survival Evolved will be released on June 2nd for the Alpha Access.
+ARK: Survival Evolved will be released on June 2nd for Alpha Access.
 They have a plan to implement a lot of additional stuff further down the line by adding more customization and gameplay.
-Final version of the game will be released on summer 2016.
+The final version of the game will be released in summer 2016.